Select the links below to view the session details. Sessions will be updated as information becomes available.

 This talk will cover examples of how PAMU is applying one health principles on farm.

-Members of the Epidemiology Branch Branch of the NZVA and the Food Safety, Animal Welfare and Biosecirty Branch of the NZVA are encouraged to attend.
+Members of the Food Safety, Animal Welfare and Biosecurity Branch of the NZVA are encouraged to attend.

 This presentation gives an overview of the work undertaken by MPI to assist in the control of foot-and-mouth disease.